 The high efficiency and directional nature of LEDs makes them ideal for many industrial uses.
 LEDs are increasingly common in street lights, parking garage lighting, walkway and other outdoor area lighting, refrigerated case lighting, modular lighting, and task lighting.

-Because LEDs are small and directional, they are ideal for lighting countertops for cooking and reading recipes.
-The color can appear more cool or blue than is typically desirable in a kitchen, and there can be some excessive shadowing in some fixtures, so it is important to compare products to find the best fixture for your space.
+Because LEDs are small and directional, they are ideal for lighting tight spaces such as countertops for cooking and reading recipes.
+Since there can be variation in light color and directionality, it is important to compare products to find the best fixture for your space.

 Recessed downlights are commonly used in residential kitchens, hallways, and bathrooms, and in a number of office and commercial settings.
-DOE estimates there are at least 500 million recessed downlights installed in U.S. homes, and more than 20 million are sold each year.
-Both CFL and LED technology can decrease downlight wattage by 75% or more.
-See the Solid-State Lighting website for a quality comparison of incandescents, CFLs, and LEDs in downlights .
+DOE estimates there are more than 600 million recessed downlights installed in U.S. homes and businesses.

 LED Replacement Bulbs

-With performance improvements and dropping prices, LED lamps can replace 40, 60, and even 75 Watt incandescent bulbs.
-It's important to read the Lighting Facts Label to make sure the product is the right brightness and color for the intended location.
-When chosen carefully, LED replacement products can be an excellent option.
-See the Solid-State Lighting website for information about general service LED lamps.
+With performance improvements and dropping prices, LED lamps can affordably and effectively replace 40, 60, 75, and even 100 Watt incandescent bulbs.
+It's important to read the Lighting Facts Label to make sure the product is the right brightness and color for its intended use and location.

 LEDs consume far less electricity than incandescent bulbs, and decorative LED light strings such as Christmas tree lights are no different.
 Not only do LED holiday lights consume less electricity, they also have the following advantages: